Wednesday, September 24, 2014

 Summary: American astronaut John Young flew Apollo 10 CM Charlie Brown and was an Apollo 16 moonwalker during his 42-year career at NASA.

-NASA astronaut John Watts Young with models of Apollo 10 Command Module Charlie Brown atop namesake Peanuts cartoon character Charlie Brown; NASA ID AP10-KSC-369-167: National Aeronautics and Space Administration (NASA), Public Domain, via NASA History-Apollo Flight Journal
+NASA astronaut John Watts Young with models of Apollo 10 Command Module Charlie Brown atop namesake Peanuts cartoon character Charlie Brown; NASA ID AP10-KSC-369-167: National Aeronautics and Space Administration (NASA), No copyright is asserted, via NASA History-Apollo Flight Journal

 American astronaut John Young flew Apollo 10 CM Charlie Brown and was an Apollo 16 moonwalker during his storied career of 42 years at the National Aeronautics and Space Administration (NASA).